reimandlab/PACIFIC/README.md

 ```

 PACIFIC pipeline runs in two steps:
 - **Step 1**: To run the iterative procedure.
-This step can be repeated through independent calls to accumulate the desired **total** number of iterations in a specified output directory, enabling scalability in distributed computing systems (e.g., HPC).
+This step can be repeated through independent calls to accumulate the desired **total** number of iterations in a specified output directory, enabling parallel runs.
 See the **'Scalability'** section for more information.
 - **Step 2**: To aggregate the resutls of all iterations accumulated in the output directory.
 At this step, the candidate interactions (those selected in ≥50% of iterations) are identified, and their ANOVA p-values are calculated.
 The 50% cutoff can be adjusted by the user.

 ```R